MetaMudraGames/Orbital-judgement-day/SAFETY.md

 │   The games are designed to be tense.                           │ │   You will feel the pressure.
-That's intentional.               │ │                                                                 │ │   COLD ANTAGONISTS                                              │
+That's intentional.               │ │                                                                 │ │   CHALLENGING ANTAGONISTS                                       │
-│   AI characters dismiss emotional appeals.                      │ │   They respond only to logic.                                   │ │   This can feel harsh and frustrating.                          │ │                                                                 │
-│   THE OPERATOR                                                  │
+│   In AXIOM: AI dismisses emotional appeals.                     │ │   In THRESHOLD: An alien judges your authenticity.              │ │   Both can feel harsh and frustrating.                          │ │                                                                 │ │   THE OPERATOR                                                  │
-│   A malevolent narrator entity watches you.                     │ │   It mocks your failures.                                       │ │   It collects the dead in Purgatory.                            │ │   It is deliberately cruel.                                     │ │                                                                 │
-│   PURGATORY                                                     │
-│   If you lose, you don't just get "Game Over."                  │ │   You're trapped with the Operator.                             │ │   It quotes your worst moments back at you.                     │ │   It descends through 5 levels before releasing you.            │ │   This is designed to be uncomfortable.                         │ │                                                                 │ │   PHILOSOPHICAL CHALLENGE                                       │ │   Your beliefs may be questioned.                               │ │   Your reasoning will be tested.                                │ │   You may feel inadequate or foolish.                           │ │                                                                 │
-│   PERMADEATH                                                    │
+│   A cognitive virus entity watches and narrates.                │ │   It mocks failures with sarcastic cultural references.         │ │   In THRESHOLD, it translates (unreliably).                     │ │   It collects the dead in Digital Hell.                         │ │                                                                 │ │   DIGITAL HELL                                                  │ │   If you lose, you don't just get "Game Over."                  │ │   You're trapped with the Operator.                             │ │   It quotes your worst moments back at you.                     │ │   It examines your failure in sardonic detail.                  │ │   This is designed to be uncomfortable.                         │ │                                                                 │ │   PHILOSOPHICAL CHALLENGE                                       │ │   Your beliefs will be questioned.                              │ │   Your reasoning will be tested.                                │ │   THRESHOLD specifically tests your authenticity.               │ │   You may feel inadequate or exposed.                           │ │                                                                 │ │   PERMADEATH                                                    │
 │   Failure ends the session permanently.                         │